Muterra/py_zbg/doc/zbg_encoding.md

 + Dictionaries
 + Arbitrary octets

 Nesting is fully-supported.
 List order is meaningful and preserved.
-Dictionaries must always be sorted ascendingly by the big-endian integer representation of their keys.
+Dictionaries must always be sorted ascendingly by the big-endian integer representation of their keys (for example, [b'a', b'b', b'aa'], as b'aa' is a larger integer than b'b').
 Null objects are not supported, but empty objects are.

 256-bit hashes (or arbitrary octets)
 -----